A Machine to Move Ocean and Earth is a new history of frontiers, slavery, Civil War, and the search for profit and destiny on the Pacific Coast.

-This first of its kind book tells how America’s global gateway – the busiest container port in the Western hemisphere – came to be out of mud and salt marsh.
+This first of its kind book tells how America’s global gateway – the busiest container port in the Western hemisphere – came to be from mud and salt marsh.
 This is a tale of Mexican ranchers, imperialist politicians, US explorers, railroad speculators, and the prize they fought over – San Pedro Bay’s estuary.

 keep reading